anthonytietjen/signup-ui-react-redux-springboot/client/README.md

 # Client

-## Description
+## Documentation

-The client is a React app using `create-react-app`.
+* This is a React app that was bootstrapped using `create-react-app`.

-The pages and components use the Presentational and Container Component pattern to separate logic from view code.
+* The pages use the Presentational and Container Component pattern to separate logic from view code.
+Views can be tested independently from the container components.

-## Shortcuts taken
-1. Did not set up eslint.
-1. Using JavaScript.
-Could switch to TypeScript or Flow based on project goals.
-1. Not using PropTypes.
-Could specify the PropTypes or switch to TypeScript and use IProps interfaces.
-1. Using CSS.
-Could use Sass or a CSS-in-JS solution based on the project goals.
-1. Not using Code Splitting.
-Could add code splitting based on project size and goals.
-1. Very basic CSS used.
-Could add something like Bootstrap, invent own styles, etc, based on project needs.
-1. Not using responsive CSS.
-Could add media queries to make the CSS responsive.
-1. The New Account page can be accessed by browsing straight to the path.
-Should block that so users can't go straight to it without filling out the form on the landing page.
-1. Not displaying error if ajax fails.
-Should show some UI feedback when ajax calls fail.
-1. Data being passed around is not typed.
-Should use JSDocs, TypeScript or Flow to define types.
-1. Did not standardize on semicolons.
-Should decide whether to use semicolons or not, and set it up in the linter.
+* Redux is used for global state management.
+Thunk is used for allowing for asyncronous functionality inside the Redux actions.

+* The pages go in the `/src/pages` folder.
+The reusable components go in the `/src/components` folder.

-1. Unit tests sit next to the file they test.
-Should decide whether to group them in dedicated folder, especially if something like SonarQube will be used.
+* Unit tests sit next to the files that they test.
+An alternative would be to move them all into a `__tests__` folder in case we plan on adding something like SonarQube which wants to know where the one "tests" folder is located.

-1. More tests should be added for the doesApplicationQualify function to cover more edge cases
-1. Currency fields use input type of number and aren't pretty.
-Could apply an input mask solution to add $ and commas.
-1. Minimal unit testing on forms.
-Should add tests for different field validation states.
-1. Password validation regex checks for a minimum of 8 characters including a number, but doesn't account for the "or a special character" requirement.
-Should be updated to meet actual requiremetns.
+* Styling is done using CSS.
+Alternatives could include Sass or a CSS-in-JS solution like EmotionJS.

+* JavaScript is the primary language.
+Alternatively we could introduce static typing to help reduce bugs by switching to TypeScript or adding support for Flow.

 ## Running locally